 The Laboratory Efficiency Assessment Framework

-In 2020 we are piloting LEAF (The Laboratory Efficiency Assessment Framework), a new tool developed by University College London (UCL) to help researchers, staff and students understand and improve the sustainability and efficiency of their laboratories.
+We are piloting LEAF (The Laboratory Efficiency Assessment Framework), a new tool developed by University College London (UCL) to help researchers, staff and students understand and improve the sustainability and efficiency of their laboratories.

 LEAF contains criteria that lab users can implement around areas such as waste & recycling, equipment management, procurement, and more.
 The criteria are based on actions that have already been proven to work in other laboratories.
 A key feature of LEAF is that it allows you to quantify your impact in both financial and carbon savings.